White House transcript released: Memo shows Trump prodded Ukraine to probe Biden

 "Now is the time to act," said Lewis, in an address to the House.
 "To delay or to do otherwise would betray the foundation of our democracy."

 At issue are Trump's actions with Ukraine.
-In a summer phone call with Ukrainian President Volodymyr Zelenskiy, he is said to have asked for help investigating former Vice President Biden and his son Hunter.
+In a summer phone call with Zelenskiy, he asked for help investigating former Biden and his son Hunter.
 In the days before the call, Trump ordered advisers to freeze $400 million in military aid for Ukraine - prompting speculation that he was holding out the money as leverage for information on the Bidens.
 Trump has denied that charge, but acknowledged he blocked the funds, later released.

-I am currently at the United Nations representing our Country, but have authorized the release tomorrow of the complete, fully declassified and unredacted transcript of my phone conversation with President Zelensky of Ukraine....— Donald J. Trump (@realDonaldTrump) September 24, 2019

-....You will see it was a very friendly and totally appropriate call.
-No pressure and, unlike Joe Biden and his son, NO quid pro quo!
-This is nothing more than a continuation of the Greatest and most Destructive Witch Hunt of all time!— Donald J. Trump (@realDonaldTrump) September 24, 2019

 Biden said Tuesday, before Pelosi's announcement, that if Trump doesn't cooperate with lawmakers' demands for documents and testimony in its investigations the president "will leave Congress ... with no choice but to initiate impeachment."
 He said that would be a tragedy of Trump's "own making."

-The Trump-Ukraine phone call is part of the whistleblower's complaint, though the administration has blocked Congress from getting other details of the report, citing presidential privilege.
-Trump has authorized the release of a transcript of the call, which is to be made public Wednesday.
+The Trump-Ukraine phone call is part of a whistleblower's complaint, though the administration has blocked Congress from getting other details of the report, citing presidential privilege.

-"You will see it was a very friendly and totally appropriate call," Trump said.

 The whistleblower's complaint was being reviewed for classified material and could go to Congress by Thursday, according to a person familiar with the issue who was not authorized to discuss it publicly and spoke on condition of anonymity.